-As I’ve attempted to live on first principals, one of the most powerful tools at my disposal is the ability to opt out of participating in systems that I feel are harmful, unjust, induce deep skepticism, or give power to those who I feel gain such power undeservedly.
+As I’ve attempted to live on first principles, one of the most powerful tools at my disposal has been the ability to opt out of participating in systems that I feel are harmful, unjust, induce deep skepticism, or give power to those who I feel gain such power undeservedly.

 A very visible example of nonparticipation exists with dietary restrictions.
 Vegetarians opt out of participating in the meat industry.
 Vegans opt out of any animal product farming entirely.
-While the reasoning for such decisions range widely from health to ethics, the collective nonparticipation allows these folks to live in accordance to their principals while still eating food required for sustaining existence.
+While the reasoning for such decisions ranges widely from health to ethics, the collective nonparticipation allows these folks to live in accordance with their principles while still eating food required for sustaining existence.

 One powerful example in my life is my nonparticipation in social media.
-Years ago I deleted my facebook account.
-When I decided to move out of the US, I also deleted my linkedin, twitter, and instagram accounts.
-This represents a liberation from the private surveillance systems constructed in the name of behavioral analytics that is sold to advertisers.
-A sort of voyeuristic panopticon that exploits our weakness for variable reward and pushes us to participate in a strange sort of corporate surveillance that is ever consuming in our lives.
+Years ago I deleted my Facebook account.
+When I decided to move out of the US, I also deleted my LinkedIn, Twitter, and Instagram accounts.
+This represented a liberation from the private surveillance systems constructed in the name of behavioral analytics that are sold to advertisers.
+A sort of voyeuristic panopticon that exploits our weakness for variable reward and pushes us to participate in a strange sort of corporate surveillance that is ever-consuming in our lives.

-I’ll be direct in saying that quitting social media has been one of the most important decisions for my mental and physical health in the last 10 years of my life.
-I spent too much time on facebook and twitter keeping track of what was going on.
+I’ll be direct in saying that quitting social media has been one of the most important decisions for my mental and physical health in the last ten years of my life.
+I spent too much time on Facebook and Twitter keeping track of what was going on.
 I was hooked on the dopamine rush that comes from the variable reward system that is social media.
-Architecturally, your facebook timeline or twitter feed aren’t different than playing the slot machines.
+Architecturally, your Facebook Timeline or Twitter feed isn’t different than playing the slot machines.
 Very occasionally you hit the jackpot.
 Hitting the jackpot feels good.
 A little more often you get a small coin return; that feels ok.
 Most of the time you get nothing; that doesn’t feel great.
 You still remember how great getting the jackpot feels, so you pull again.
 Social media, casual gaming, and email all fall into the variable reward pattern.
 Our phones and our computers quickly turn into little crowd-sourced dopamine casinos.

 The social media industry is entirely reliant on participation to survive.
 Your participation is, in fact, the product that these companies sell to their advertisers.
 I’m not comfortable with that arrangement, and so, I don’t participate.

-My nonparticipation in social media lead me to turn down the volume on dopamine inducing reward seeking, and the deep quiet and clarity of mind have lead me to work on personal projects that are deeply important to me, such as killcord.
-The focus of reducing the over-stimulation of reward centers stemmed from my discovery of Robert Lustig’s The Hacking of the American Mind, which helped me deepen my understanding that our diet and behaviors have such a deep physiological influence on our ability to be content, but that is a topic for another post.
+My nonparticipation in social media lead me to turn down the volume on dopamine-inducing reward seeking, and the deep quiet and clarity of mind have lead me to work on personal projects that are deeply important to me, such as killcord.
+The focus on reducing the over-stimulation of reward centers stemmed from my discovery of Robert Lustig’s The Hacking of the American Mind, which helped me deepen my understanding that our diet and behaviors have such a deep physiological influence on our ability to be content.
+But that is a topic for another post.